MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Code_Walkthrough.md

 ### User Input Handling:

-- When a user clicks on a button, its color is recorded in userClickedPattern.
+- When a user clicks on a button, its color is recorded in `userClickedPattern`.

-- The game checks the user's input against the correct sequence using the checkAnswer(currentLevel) function.
+- The game checks the user's input against the correct sequence using the `checkAnswer(currentLevel)` function.

 ### Checking Answers (checkAnswer):